-IMPORTANT: Please pay close attention to the numbered verbal Directions below.
+IMPORTANT: Please pay careful attention to the numbered verbal Directions below.
 They give the precise mileages between turns and explain the special entrance & exit procedures for reaching our remote AOC Group Site.
 Don't try to rely solely on GPS!
-(As an adjunct to these directions you GPS users can enter Lat/Lon 33.2321,-83.9489 as coordinates of our special AOC entrance gate discussed in detail below.)

 1. From the southside I-75/ I-285 Interchange (east of the Atlanta Airport) take I-75 South about 35 miles and get off at Exit #198, "High Falls Rd."
 (If you live on Atlanta’s east side consider this shortcut: From I-285 Exit #52 take I-675 southward to I-75 South, then it's just 29 miles further to Exit #198 at High Falls Rd.)